Paola Frassinetti: Foundress of

 • 11 June 1882 of pneumonia following a series of strokes

-• entombed at Saint Onofria, the Dorothean motherhouse in Rome, Italy
+• entombed at Saint Onofria, the Dorothean motherhouse in Rome,

 • body found incorrupt in 1906